-Experiencing feelings of self-consciousness or mild dissatisfaction with aspects of one’s own body is a relatively normal.
-If this state persists, and body image becomes a constant preoccupation for young people, they may be a high risk for developing an eating disorder.
+Experiencing feelings of self-consciousness or mild dissatisfaction with aspects of one’s own body is relatively normal for students.
+If this state persists, and body image becomes a constant preoccupation, they may be at high risk for developing an eating disorder.
 Eating disorders are usually characterised when people display unhealthy or erratic eating and exercise patterns.
-Eating disorders can severally impact quality of life, and if not addressed in the early stages can develop into a life-long and life-threatening illness.
+Eating disorders can severely impact quality of life, and if not addressed in the early stages can develop into a life-long and life-threatening illness.

 Signs this might be a problem:

 - binging and/or purging behaviour (induced vomiting or laxative use)

 - concern over image and weight